-“Striped bass fishing has been really good,” reports Captain Kenny Louderback of Fish Freaks Guide Service out of Cape Charles, Virginia.
-Louderback has been slow trolling live eels for trophy striped bass along Virginia’s Eastern Shore.
-“Our average fish are between 44 and 52 inches.”
+“Striped bass fishing can be really good in the cold,” says Capt.
+Kenny Louderback, of Cape Charles, Virginia.
+Louderback has been slow trolling live eels for trophy striped bass all winter along Virginia’s Eastern Shore.
+“Our average fish are between 44 and 52 inches,” he says.

-After January 1, striped bass season is closed, but catch and release fishing is allowed.
+When fishing for striped bass in the colder months, check to see if the season is closed, although catch and release fishing is often allowed.

-Louderback blames the warm water temperature for the late migration.
+Louderback believes warm water temperatures caused the late migration.
 “It took forever for the water to drop below 50 degrees,” he says.
-As the water drops through the upper ’40s, the fish will move south.
-The good news is this may extend the striper bite through January.
-“They’re getting really aggressive, too,” Louerback adds.
+As the water drops into the upper 40s, the fish move south.
+It’s a trend Louderback has come to rely on.
+The good news that a late striper migration often extends the bite much further into the new year.
+“They can get really aggressive, too,” Louerback adds.

 To catch striped bass, Louderback slow trolls live eels over deep channels and shallow shoals in the lower Chesapeake Bay.
 He fishes up to 10 rods with some lines set deep and others fished closer to the surface.
 To space out his trolling lines, Louderback uses planer boards.

 Louderback starts with a 7-foot medium-heavy boat rod matched to a 20-pound conventional reel.
 The reel is spooled with 30-pound monofilament ending in a snap swivel.
 Then, he ties an 8/0 inline circle hook to three feet of 50-pound fluorocarbon leader and adds a snap swivel to the free end.
 He clips a trolling sinker between the two snap swivels.
 For the shallow lines, he uses 2 ounces.
 The deeper lines he adds 6 to 8 ounces.